 Rain chances lower some, but still hang around for the rest of the Holiday weekend

-If you’re heading out to any football games today make sure to bring that rain gear.
-Scattered showers and storms remain possible across Central Texas throughout the evening hours as a cold front slides south.
-Severe weather is not expected, but look for heavy rain and lightning as the main threats if you’re out Saturday.
-Outside of the rain and cloudy skies, it’s very muggy out there this afternoon, but hey at least our temperatures are cooperating.
-We’re seeing temperatures in the 80s for most of Central Texas this afternoon.

-Cloudy skies with a few sprinkles possible overnight into Sunday morning.
-It’ll still be very muggy and look for temperatures in the low to mid 70s waking up.
-Rain chances lower for Central Texas on Sunday as drier air will be moving in from the north, but we’re still expecting to see isolated to scattered showers and storms for the afternoon and evening hours.
-Temperatures on Sunday still look to remain in the mid 80s to low 90s under partly to mostly cloudy skies.
+Clouds will be clearing our area from north to south Sunday morning as some drier air moves in from the north behind a weak cold front.
+It’s still a bit muggy out this morning and temperatures are in the low to mid 70s waking up.
+Rain chances lower for Central Texas today as drier air moves in, but we’re still expecting to see isolated to scattered showers and storms for the afternoon and evening hours.
+Temperatures this afternoon look to warm back into the upper 80s to near the mid 90s under partly to mostly cloudy skies.

 Labor Day Monday looks very similar to Sunday.
 Isolated to scattered showers and storms remain possible for the afternoon and evening hours.
 Not everyone will see rain on Labor Day, but it is a safe bet to have a back up indoor plan just in case rain impacts any of those outdoor plans.
 Cloud coverage and those rain chances should continue to help keep temperatures just below average in the upper 80s to low 90s.